kynesyslabs/documentation/sdk/cross-chain/unstoppable-domains.md

   resolutionData
 );

-console.log("Validity Data:", JSON.stringify(validityData, null, 200));
+console.log("Validity Data:", JSON.stringify(validityData, null, 2));

 // Broadcast validity data to apply transaction if (validityData.result === 200) {
   const res = await demos.broadcast(validityData);
-  console.log("Broadcast result:", JSON.stringify(res, null, 200));
+  console.log("Broadcast result:", JSON.stringify(res, null, 2));
 }
 ```

-The `addUnstoppableDomainIdentity` uses the connected crosschain wallet to create a proof of ownership payload, then sends the payload to the Demos RPC for verification.
+The `addUnstoppableDomainIdentity` uses the connected cross-chain wallet to create a proof of ownership payload, then sends the payload to the Demos RPC for verification.

 ## Getting Connected UD Domains